Build multi-modal AI applications using our new open-source Vision AI SDK.

 60

-To actually run this sample, we need a valid user token.
-The user token is typically generated by your server-side API.
+To run this sample code, we need a valid user token typically generated by your server-side API for a production app.
 When a user logs in to your app, you return the user token that gives them access to the call.
+As you can see in the code snippet, we've generated a user token to make this tutorial easier to follow.

 When you run the sample app, it will connect successfully.
 The text will say, "Call <ID> has 1 participant" (yourself).